High risk patients.

 Re-bleeding occurs in up to 30%, usually within the first 1-2 weeks.

-- Of the people who re-bleed, mortality is 50%
+- Of those who re-bleed, mortality is 50%

 - Re-bleeding is more commonly seen in people with initial low-grade coma levels